How to engage with us

 National and regional energy programmes that can help us build local contacts, understand local challenges, and disseminate results to policymakers.
 We will prioritise working with those energy programmes based in the nations and regions where EEG research is focused.

-EEG is currently in year two of its programme.
+EEG is currently in year three of its programme.

 To be eligible for funding, recipients must meet the minimum eligibility requirements stated in the Request for Application

 All EEG research will be peer reviewed by a Selection Committee that will include both academics and practitioners, including experts, to ensure its relevance, methodological rigour and impact.
 Successful proposals will demonstrate clear policy relevance, a robust and appropriate research (or implementation) design, and the commitment of a local partner, among other criteria.

 It is EEG’s policy to award contracts by competition to ensure quality, fairness and consideration of all eligible applications.